frewsxcv/inaturalist-identifier-pro/README.md

 ## Features

+### 🔒 Authentication
+Start using the app immediately without logging in!
+Browse public observations, explore taxa, and view user profiles.
+When you need features that require authentication (like adding identifications), simply click the "🔒 Login" button in the top-right corner.
+Your authentication token is securely saved and automatically loaded on subsequent launches.

 ### 🔍 Identify
 A powerful interface for identifying observations with computer vision scores and taxonomic information.
 Browse unidentified observations and help the community with identifications.